Post office: History

 There is evidence of corps of royal couriers disseminating the decrees of Egyptian pharaohs as early as 2400 BCE, and it is possible that the service greatly precedes that date.
 Similarly, there may be ancient organised systems of post houses providing mounted courier service, although sources vary as to precisely who initiated the practice.

 In the Persian Empire, a Chapar Khaneh system existed along the Royal Road.
 Similar postage systems were established in India and China by the Mauryan and Han dynasties in the 2nd century BCE.

-The Roman historian Suetonius credited Augustus with regularising the Roman transportation and courier network, the Cursus Publicus.
+The Roman historian Suetonius credited Augustus with regularizing the Roman transportation and courier network, the Cursus Publicus.
 Local officials were obliged to provide couriers who would be responsible for their message's entire course.
 Locally maintained post houses (stationes) privately owned rest houses (mansiones) and were obliged or honored to care for couriers along their way.
 The Roman emperor Diocletian later established two parallel systems: one providing fresh horses or mules for urgent correspondence and the other providing sturdy oxen for bulk shipments.
 The Byzantine historian Procopius, though not unbiased, records the Cursus Publicus system remained largely intact until it was dismantled in the Byzantine empire by the emperor Justinian in the 6th century.

 The Princely House of Thurn and Taxis family initiated regular mail service from Brussels in the 16th century, directing the Imperial Post of the Holy Roman Empire.
 The British Postal Museum claims that the oldest functioning post office in the world is on High Street in Sanquhar, Scotland.
 The post office has functioned continuously since 1712, during which horses and stagecoaches were used to carry mail.

+Rural parts of Canada in the 19th century utilized the way office system.
+Villagers could leave their letters at the way office which were then taken to the nearest post office, as well as pick up their mail from the way office.

 In parts of Europe, special postal censorship offices existed to intercept and censor mail.
 In France, such offices were known as cabinets noirs.